09 February 2022

 Ysbyty Enfys Selwyn Samuel has seen the longest operational service (16 November 2020 – 23 June 2021) of all of our field hospital sites, treating 263 patients in that time.

 Since being wound down as a field hospital in June 2021, the site has supported broader Health Board activity by acting as a base for the local acute response team, a lymphoedema clinic and as a training and development venue which helped us bring 160 much needed additional health care support workers into the system ahead of winter.
-32 inpatients.
+Ysbyty Enfys Caerfyrddin was operated as a pilot during the late summer of 2020 and supported the care of 32 inpatients.

 However, the impact of a lower than expected and plateauing of the Omicron coronavirus strain infection rate, along with staffing challenges, have resulted in the facilities not seeing further inpatient clinical use during the most recent period of health system pressures.